darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 WMI is Microsoft's implementation of WBEM (Web Based Enterprise Management) which is based on [CIM](http://www.dmtf.org/standards/cim) and allows for the remote management of multiple system components in Windows environments.
 WMI is used on a daily basis by sysadmins across large domains due to its flexibility and scalability.
 Easy to deploy, scripts that leverage WMI can be seen everywhere.
 Unfortunately, as with everything that is widely deployed, has "remote" capabilities and runs on "windows": the dark force is strong around it [(just for fun: MS17-010)](https://technet.microsoft.com/en-us/library/security/ms17-010.aspx).

 It is known that WMI can be abused in many ways to either gather information, make changes and create persistence mechanisms.
 An excellent article by Matt Graeber [(@mattifestation)](https://twitter.com/mattifestation?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor) called [Abusing Windows Management Instrumentation (WMI) to Build a Persistent, Asyncronous, and Fileless Backdoor](https://www.blackhat.com/docs/us-15/materials/us-15-Graeber-Abusing-Windows-Management-Instrumentation-WMI-To-Build-A-Persistent%20Asynchronous-And-Fileless-Backdoor-wp.pdf) was an eye opener for many of us in the cybersec world.
 We knew this was possible, but forgot how flexible it was.
-The main strength of WMI persistence is its stealthyness and effectiveness.
+The main strength of WMI persistence is its stealthiness and effectiveness.
 When a command is executed by WMI as a result of "evil" the only thing you will see is **WmiPrvse.exe** as the process.
 Distinguishing a valid system action from an invalid one is very hard under these circumstances.
-In other words, WMI persistence defeats nonrepudiation!
+In other words, WMI persistence defeats non-repudiation!

 What I will cover here are different methods for detecting WMI persistence that you could leverage within your network to hunt for this treat.